kisonecat/ximera-ios/converter/INTSTALLATION.md

    `make`

-   `sudo mv pngcrush /user/local/bin`
+   `sudo mv pngcrush /usr/local/bin/`

    The make command compiles the code.
-Next line move the executable to /usr/local/bin.
+Next line moves the executable to /usr/local/bin.
 It does not matter where you move the compiled executable, but we recommend that you put it in a place within your environment’s path.

-   Note: where to put the pngcrush folder : After downloading and unzipping the pngcrush, rename the folder as pngcrush.
-It should be put inside the ximera/converter directory.

 Installing MuPDF
 ----------------

+To start, go to the top of your ximera directory structure.
+Type:

+`git submodule init`

+and then

+`git submodule update`

+This should pull the mupdf code from the MuPDF repository.
 In order to install mupdf you will need several third party libraries: freetype2, jbig2dec, libjpeg, openjpeg, and zlib.
 There is a package (mupdf-thirdparty.zip) that you can unzip in the mupdf source tree if